 Establishing that reputation, however, is not easy.
 You’ll have to market yourself very aggressively and possibly take any job that comes your way.
 The hunt for new work is endless.
 Even if you have a busy month, you never know what next month’s demand will look like.
 Success in freelance writing is reserved for those who embrace the tasks that come with this hunt, like going to social events just to scope out potential clients.
 And until you build a substantial portfolio, you won’t be in the position to negotiate compensation that complements the quality of your work.

 Your only startup costs will likely be promotional tools.
-This includes your own website, paid social media ads, and business cards.
+This includes your website, paid social media ads, and business cards.
 There’s no cost to advertise your services on websites like Upwork or Fiverr, and you should be able to find plenty of freelance gigs on job boards like Indeed or LinkedIn.
 The more jobs you secure via these resources, the less you’ll have to spend on paid marketing efforts.

 The rest of your budget ultimately depends on your capacity to solicit word-of-mouth referrals.
-Most tutors take advantage of tight knit suburban communities and hardly need to market themselves at all.
+Most tutors take advantage of tight-knit suburban communities and hardly need to market themselves at all.
 Establishing a relationship with the right parent could unlock a massive network of other parents who could use your services.

 Though you should certainly be very active on social media, you probably won’t have to pay for ads.
-Your accounts on Facebook and/or Instagram will likely be reserved for communication and self-promotion (bragging about your students’ success is no longer viewed as arrogant these days).
+Your accounts on Facebook and Instagram will likely be reserved for communication and self-promotion (bragging about your students’ success is no longer viewed as arrogant these days).

 4. Virtual Assistant

 The only other required investment is the time it takes to learn the most popular management-related tools.
-Learning how to use more tools allows you to offer more services beyond scheduling calls and meetings, creating to-do lists, etc. Other common services offered by virtual assistants include data entry, customer support, writing pitch emails, and taking notes on conference calls.
+Learning how to use more tools allows you to offer more services beyond scheduling calls and meetings, creating to-do lists, etc. Other common services provided by virtual assistants include data entry, customer support, writing pitch emails, and taking notes on conference calls.

 Before accepting a position, talk to your potential employer about their policy for raises.
 The longer you work for your boss, the more of his or her work gets transferred to you.
 In other words, the workload of a virtual assistant can dramatically increase very quickly.
 This isn’t a job for someone who gets easily overwhelmed.